Early Childhood Education

 Upon completion of this course, the student will be able to:

-- evaluate attitudes, actions, behaviors, and responsibilities that define the role of a professional educator in a public school setting.
+- develop a personal preliminary philosophy of teaching by: 1) examining experiences with and beliefs and assumptions about teachers and teaching, and 2) evaluating attitudes, actions, behaviors, and responsibilities of a professional educator in a public school setting.

 ECE 361 Introducing Young Children to Visual Arts